70mm

 Spike Lee

-Articulating state-sanctioned history itself as a conspiracy, Spike Lee smuggled into his big-budget studio biopic a radical analysis of an American life that remains vital, moving, provocative, and unsparing as ever.
+Articulating state-sanctioned history itself as a conspiracy, Spike Lee smuggled into his big-budget studio biopic a radical analysis of an American life that remains as vital, moving, provocative, and unsparing as ever.

 Showtimes